Nidhil-stack/ssh-key-manager/README.md

 # Global Oversight Of Deployed Authorized SSH Settings

+#THERE ARE SOME NEWS COMING, THE README ISN'T UPDATED, I'LL UPDATE IT AS SOON AS I CAN

 A lightweight utility to distribute and manage SSH keys across multiple servers in a secure and repeatable way.

 Purpose: automate adding public keys to remote users and manage SSH permissions from a single CLI tool.